lineup30min/cse15l-lab-reports/lab-report-4-week-8.md

 ![rf1.png](rf1.png)

 ### 6. Is there a small (<10 lines) code change that will make my program work for snippet 1 and all related cases that use inline code with backticks?
 I think it would be a more involved change.
 Since snippet 1 is not only about backticks, it has more than one openbracket or closebracket for the last two cases.
 It may be a small code change to check for the paired backticks by adding ```int backtick = markdown.indexOf("`", currentIndex);``` and if-statement, then if the paired backticks are both inside the paired brackets, cout it as a valid link.
-However, to check for the paired bracket, it needs to add more commands.
+However, to check for the paired brackets, it needs to add more commands.

 ---
 ## Snippet 2: